Keep My Vehicle or Buy a Replacement?

 If the answer is no, the vehicle is a good candidate to keep for many years.
 Properly maintaining your vehicle will be your lowest cost of transportation.

-A properly maintained vehicle can be dependable and last for a minimum of 20 years and 500,000.00 miles
+A properly maintained vehicle can be dependable and last for a minimum of 20 years and 500,000.00 miles with proper long-term car maintenance

-Why Keep My Vehicle
+Why Keep My Vehicle vs Buying A New Car

 - Even though the cost of repairs may exceed vehicle value, the cost of replacement is what’s critical to focus on.